Our mission is: Leadership, innovation, and excellence in PA education

 The Modernization Act would advance the interests of PA education by reestablishing access to subsidized Stafford loans for PA students and facilitating funding for PA education programs at historically black, Hispanic, and rural institutions, among other provisions.
 The Public Health Initiatives Act complements these initiatives by providing grants for PA education research, creating a demonstration program to finance PA clinical training in rural and underserved areas, and providing support for telehealth curriculum development.

-In addition to specific legislative goals, PAEA’s advocacy agenda is designed to advance five interconnected key priorities: clinical training support, program support, faculty support, student support, and support of the profession.
+In addition to specific legislative goals, PAEA’s advocacy agenda is designed to advance five interconnected key priorities: clinical training support, student support, program support, faculty support, and support of the profession.

 Ensure that quality clinical training sites are available to prepare students to enter practice with over 2,000 hours of experience caring for patients in inpatient, outpatient, emergency, and extended care facility settings.